projectestac/odissea/html/course/format/tiles/README.md

 It supports the Privacy API.

 It is intended to support the current versions of the most popular browsers such as Chrome, Firefox, desktop Safari and mobile iOS and Android.

-## Documentation
-Detailed information about the operation of the plugin is available at http://evolutioncode.uk/tiles

 ## Licence
 This plugin is part of Moodle - http://moodle.org/